United Nations Evaluation Group (UNEG) – selected resources

 - Professionalization of the Evaluation Function (UNEG) – 2010

 - UNEG released in June 2010 a range of core competencies and job descriptions for professions in evaluation.
 In addition to the Ethical Guidelines and Code of Conduct listed below, you can have access to the latest work undertaken by this forum of UN Evaluation Professionals as they continue to develop professional standards and guidelines for development evaluation.

 - Ethical Guidelines (UNEG) (pdf, 1.02 KB) – 2008

 - The UNEG Ethical Guidelines have been developed by UNEG to expand on the UNEG Ethical Code of Conduct for Evaluation on the UN System.
 The UNEG Ethical Guidelines for evaluation are based on commonly held and internationally recognized professional ideals such as those outlined in the Standards of Conduct set by the International Civil Service.

-- United Nations Evaluation Group (UNEG) Code of Conduct for Evaluation in the UN System (pdf, 49 KM) - 2008
+- Code of Conduct for Evaluation in the UN System (UNEG) - 2008

 - The UNEG Code of Conduct for Evaluation in the UN System was formally approved by UNEG members at the UNEG Annual General Meeting, 2008.
 This Code of Conduct applies to all evaluation staff and consultants in the UN system.

 Various other useful resources on monitoring and evaluation